social-protocols/quality-news/writeup.md

 The application crawls the [Hacker News API] every minute.
 For each story, it records the current rank and page (top, new, best, etc.), and how many upvotes it has received.
 The HN API has an endpoint that returns the IDs of all the stories on each page in order, but getting the current number of upvotes for each story requires making a separate API call for each story.
 The application makes these requests in parallel so that this is fast and represents a point-in-time "snapshot".
 For each story, it calculates how many upvotes the average story at that rank is expected to receive and updates the accumulated attention for that story.
 The data is stored in a Sqlite database.

-The frontpage generator queries the database and calculates the Bayesian average quality in the SQL query onf the fly.
+The frontpage generator queries the database and calculates the Bayesian average quality in the SQL query.
 It then uses the Go templating library to generate very HTML that mimic the original HN site.
+The frontpage is regenerated every minute and served compressed directly from memory.